rbnnn/JRG-News/README.md

 ## About the Team:

 Jaskaran Singh, Front-end Developer
-&nbsp;Specializes in Information Security
+&emsp;Specializes in Information Security
-&nbsp;Fun Fact: Will commision in May as a 2nd LT in the Army (Signal Branch)
+&emsp;Fun Fact: Will commision in May as a 2nd LT in the Army (Signal Branch)

 Ruben Laureta, Back-end Developer
-&nbsp;Specializes in Software Engineering
+&emsp;Specializes in Software Engineering
-&nbsp;Fun Fact: Has more guitars than cats.
+&emsp;Fun Fact: Has more guitars than cats.
 (He has three cats.)

 Gabriel Sutton, Full-Stack Develiper